-We recorded \$21,448,257 in revenue for the six months ended August 31, 2023, an increase of \$11,610,177 or 118%, compared to the six months ended August 31, 2022.
-This increase resulted from an increase in revenue of \$16,878,869 from our Telecommunication Products & Services, buoyed by both the addition of a new product line and organic expansion, and an increase of revenue of \$163,952 from our Big Data business, offset in part by a decrease in revenue of \$5,432,644 from our SMS & MMS business.
+We recorded \$27,588,403 in revenue for the nine months ended November 30, 2023, an increase of \$6,347,388 or 30%, compared to the nine months ended November 30, 2022.
+This increase resulted from an increase in revenue of \$12,658,790 from our Telecommunication Products & Services, buoyed by both the addition of a new product line and organic expansion; offset in part by a decrease in revenue of \$6,293,438 from our SMS & MMS business and a decrease of revenue of \$17,964 from our Big Data business.
 We principally earn revenue by providing mobile payment and recharge services to customers of telecommunications companies in China.
 Specifically, we earn a negotiated rebate amount from the telecommunications companies for all monies paid by consumers to those companies that we process.
 The increase in this line of business especially in the mobile recharge revenue was evident as we deployed certain funding that we had secured in the recent past months to this line of business.
-The notable revenue escalation in the Telecommunication Products & Services not only reflects our recent capital allocation into this domain, leveraging funds received in the preceding months but also our efforts in diversifying our offerings with new product lines.
-We foresee sustained growth for this segment as we strategize to allocate more resources in the coming months.
-Contrastingly, our SMS and MMS business has reduced substantially as compared to the previous six months ended August 31, 2022.
+The notable revenue escalation in the Telecommunication Products & Services not only reflects our capital allocation into this domain, leveraging funds received in the preceding months but also our efforts in diversifying our offerings with new product lines.
+We foresee sustained growth for this segment as we strategize to allocate more resources in the near future.
+Contrastingly, our SMS and MMS business has reduced substantially as compared to the previous nine months ended November 30, 2022.
 Changes in the government protocol for SMS and MMS distribution resulted in a significant decline in our revenue in this sector, compelling us to focus on our other business lines.
 However, it's imperative to note that we remain optimistic about the SMS and MMS business.
-It continues to hold significance in our broader financial picture, and we are diligently formulating enhancements to rejuvenate this service's performance.
+It continues to hold significance in our broader financial picture, and we are actively re-evaluating our approach to adapt to these changes and uncover alternative avenues for growth within this segment.
 In shifting focus to our Big Data business in FY2021, we forged a valuable alliance with Pacific Life Re, a global life reinsurance serving the insurance industry with a comprehensive suite of products and services, to develop a holistic multi-faceted risk rating concept, leveraging the Company's proprietary approach to analytics by drawing data from novel sources and filtering them through advance algorithms with the ultimate goal to apply new insights generated from our predictive model to the traditional insurance industry.
 Building upon the successful implementation of the initial phase, Pacific Life Re proceeded with Phase 2 in the previous fiscal year.
 During the last quarter of FY2022, we established a collaborative research alliance with Munich Re in extending behavioural analytics to enhance understanding of morbidity and behavioural patterns in the Chinese market.
 The objective is to create value for both insurers and the end insurance consumers through technology advancements, improved product offerings and enhanced customer experiences.
 The collaboration with Munich Re was further extended in the last quarter of FY2023.
-The revenue recorded during the current six month period in our Big Data division is a result of both the contracts with Pacific Life Re and Munich Re.
-While the revenue of our Big Data division has seen a positive shift in the current six month period, primarily due to our collaborations with Pacific Life Re and Munich Re, the magnitude of this growth has been modest.
+The revenue recorded during the current nine-month period in our Big Data division is a result of both the contracts with Pacific Life Re and Munich Re.
+While the revenue of our Big Data division has seen a positive shift in the current nine-month period, primarily due to our collaborations with Pacific Life Re and Munich Re, the magnitude of this growth has been modest.
 However, we are optimistic and anticipate more significant improvements in the upcoming periods.